Australian dietary guidelines

 - use non-food rewards (pencils, stickers) instead of sweet treats

-- create partnerships with the local community (such as local food growers or food markets) and utilise these partners in school projects, work experience opportunities
+- create partnerships with the local community (such as local food growers or food markets) and utilise these partners in school projects and work experience opportunities

 - apply for funding to provide fresh fruit and vegetables in class at least once a week.